Everybody loves winning a prize, right?

 Your marketing can benefit from even more contest creativity whether doing a giveaway to increase brand awareness, to generate new leads, or to strengthen your relationship with current customers.
 You’re more likely to hit on something if you start with an idea that’s in some way unique and original.
 You could also give away something your contest winners will remember for some time to come, (or both).

+You’ll find a number of unique (and somewhat unusual) contest ideas and prizes in the below sections.
 We’ll include examples of how both large and small companies have utilized these ideas to perfection.
 For each idea, we’ll discuss key lessons to take with you as you begin to develop your next giveaway event.

 Without further ado, let’s get started.